The Green Singing Finch (Yellow-fronted Canary)

 Physical descriptions

 Grey head with two bright yellow streaks: one above the eyes ("eyebrow streak") and one below the eyes.
 Bright yellow plumage covers the entire underside of the bird, extending from the chin down to the undertail.
-The top of the neck, back, wings, and tail are a greenish grey with yellow margins to the wing and tail feathers.
+The rump is also yellow.
+The top of the neck, back, and wings are a greenish grey with yellow margins to the otherwise blackish wing and tail feathers.
+Juveniles have a pale yellow face and breast with dull greenish-yellow rump and spots/streaks on the sides of the breast.

 Sexing

-Hens are duller overall and often have a line of grey feathers extending across the lower throat, resembling a grey necklace.
-Only the cock sings, though hey may not sing year-round.
+Hens are duller overall and some races have a line of grey feathers extending across the lower throat, resembling a grey necklace.
+Only the (adult) cock sings, though hey may not sing year-round.

 Song